Buying stocks without a broker has never been easier, thanks to the internet and apps.

 Dividend Reinvestment Plans (DRIPS)

-The advantage to a DRIP is that you can compound your dividends into more stock.
-The disadvantage to DRIPs is that the amount of stock you purchase can be small.
+The advantage of a DRIP is that you can compound your dividends into more stock.
+The disadvantage of DRIPs is that the amount of stock you purchase can be small.

 Generally, a DRIP will only pay off if you plan to keep the stock for a long time.
 To explain, it will usually take several years to purchase a significant amount of stock with a DRIP.
 In fact, most DRIPs purchase fractions of stock.